Free New Mexico Power of Attorney Forms | PDF – Word

 Governing Laws

 Laws concerning POA vary according to state.
-The governing laws for a New Mexico power of attorney include:
+The governing laws for it include:

-• Specific powers, life-prolonging acts: The agent has the authority granted by the power of attorney health care to make decisions concerning the principal’s health.
+• Specific powers, life-prolonging acts: The agent has the authority granted by the POA health care to make decisions concerning the principal’s health.
 These decisions include choosing and relieving health care providers, approval of diagnostic tests, surgical procedures, and instructions to provide, withhold or withdraw artificial nutrition and hydration and any other form of treatment that affect the principal’s mental or physical condition.

-Following are the legal requirements of durable power of attorney in New Mexico:
+Following are the legal requirements of durable POA in New Mexico:

 1. The agent must be an adult.
 In the case where they are minors, they must be independent and free to make decisions on their own.